Zechariah of Israel

 Zechariah (זְכַרְיָה Zəḵaryā, meaning "remembered by Yah"; also Zachariah, Zacharias; Zacharias) was the fourteenth king of the northern Israelite Kingdom of Israel, and son of Jeroboam II.

 Zechariah became king of Israel in Samaria in the thirty-eighth year of Azariah, king of Judah.
-William F. Albright has dated his reign to 746 BC - 745 BC, while E. R. Thiele offers the dates 753 BC - 752 BC.
+William F. Albright has dated his reign to 746–745 BC, while E. R. Thiele offers the dates 753–752 BC.